Dharmesh007/Sales-Insights-in-Tableau/README.md

 # Conclusion (Success criteria of this project)
 - Dashboard(s) uncovering sales order insights with latest data available
-- Sales team able to take better decisions and prove 10% cost savings of total spend
+- Sales team were able to take better decisions and prove 10% cost savings of total spend
 - Sales Analysts stop data gathering manually in order to save 20% of their business time and reinvest it value added activity